User Guide

 Reproducing the simulation

-In order to reproduce a simulated experiment, it is necessary to follow these steps:
+To reproduce a simulated experiment, it is necessary to follow these steps:

 - Download a simulation package (s.a. ground vehicle cooperation or agriculture scenario) and the engine package